-If you've got an eligible GSM device, then you may be able to take advantage of Wi-Fi calling.
+If you've got an eligible device, then you may be able to take advantage of Wi-Fi calling.
 Here we'll answer some common questions.

 1. What is it?